 You're eligible to withdraw all your KiwiSaver savings when you reach the age of eligibility (currently 65).
 If you joined KiwiSaver before 1 July 2019 you can withdraw your savings when you turn 65, or after you have been a KiwiSaver member for 5 years, whichever is later.

 Getting your KiwiSaver funds

-When you turn 65 and want to withdraw your funds, contact your KiwiSaver provider.
+When you reach the age that you're eligible to withdraw your funds, contact your KiwiSaver provider.

 If you keep working

 If you turn 65 and keep working, you must keep paying into your KiwiSaver if you joined KiwiSaver before 1 July 2019 and have been a member for less than 5 years.

 If you joined KiwiSaver on or after 1 July 2019 and keep working after you turn 65, you can choose to stop paying into your KiwiSaver account.
 Depending on your contract, employer contributions may stop.

 Getting the government contribution

 You can still get the government contribution if you:

 - joined KiwiSaver before 1 July 2019 and have been a member for less than 5 years

 - after 1 July 2019 and are under 65.